megzjudge/adhd/README.md

 `adult ADHD test` · `ADHD self-assessment` · `DIVA-5` · `DIVA adult ADHD interview` ·
 `ADHD screening tool` · `DSM-5 ADHD criteria` · `inattentive` · `hyperactive` · `impulsive`,
 `am I ADHD` · `ADHD symptoms checklist` · `free ADHD test`.

----

-## Disclaimer

-A positive result means "worth following up," not "confirmed" for ADHD.
-A full diagnostic interpretation should be carried out by a qualified clinician to interpret your results.
-The DIVA-5 is a publication of the **DIVA Foundation, The Hague**; this site is not affiliated with the DIVA Foundation and does not save any responses locally anywhere.